martencassel/go-apkutils/README.md

 go-apkutils provides a few interfaces for handling alpine APK packages and APKINDEX files.

-There is a highlevel `Apk` and `ApkIndex` struct that provides access to APK and APKINDEX information.
+There is a highlevel `Apk` and `ApkIndex` struct that provides access to package and index information.

 ## 1. Extract metadata from an apk package file
 ```go